The benefits of budgeting

 It can be easy to underestimate how much you spend on a day-to-day basis.
-But in order to create a realistic budget, it’s important to find out how much you’re spending, and on what.
+But to create a realistic budget, it’s important to find out how much you’re spending, and on what.

 Firstly, take a good hard look at your bank statements.
 Go back over the past two or three months and make a note of everything you’ve paid for.

-Remember there are some hefty costs that only come up every year, or less, like car insurance and registration.
+Remember there are some big costs that only come up every year, or less, like car insurance and registration.

 The biggest expense you’ll face is probably your rent or mortgage.
 If you own your own place, you’ll also be hit up for home maintenance (repairs), home and contents insurance, rates, and utilities (e.g. gas, electricity, water).